Ayman2G/DeepL_project_FinetuningLLM/README.md

 - **Fine-Tuning Notebooks**: Contains Jupyter notebooks describing the process of fine-tuning the Mistral 7B model on Python code problem-solving tasks.

 - **Training and Evaluation Data**: Datasets used for training, validation, and evaluation of the fine-tuned model.
+The datasets are available in the Hugging Face repository [here](https://huggingface.co/datasets/ayman56/stackoverflow_qa_python_Preprocessed).

 - **Results and Analysis**: Analysis of results obtained after fine-tuning and comparison with other approaches.